-1. Initial Screening of the Complaint, Comment, Suggestion or Idea:
+- 1. Initial Screening of the Complaint, Comment, Suggestion or Idea: - a.

-- a.
 Any inquiry about filing a complaint, comment, suggestion or idea about a program will be recorded as it is received by the College. - b.
 If such inquiries are received by other faculty or staff members, they will be referred to the Program Director or School President. - c.
-Informal resolution of the complaint, comment, suggestion or idea will be attempted.

-2. Formal Complaint, Comment, Suggestion or Idea:
+Informal resolution of the complaint, comment, suggestion or idea will be attempted. - 2.
+Formal Complaint, Comment, Suggestion or Idea: - a.

-- a.
 If informal resolution is not successful, the following steps will be required of the inquirer: - i.
-Complaints, comments, suggestions and ideas must be provided in writing and signed by the original author(s).
-Any submission received without an author's signature will not be acknowledged by CBD College.
-Conversely, complaints, comments, suggestions and ideas can be provided electronically via the Feedback Form on the CBD website. - ii.
+Complaints, comments, suggestions and ideas must be provided in writing and signed by the original author(s) or submitted via the Feedback Form on the CBD College website.
+Anonymous submissions are not acknowledged by CBD College. - ii.
 All written submissions must be mailed to the following: